nrayyagari/kubernetes-services/README.md

    - Using single load balancer to deliver multiple microservices.
    - Each microservice route configuration is mentioned through Ingress resource
 3. External-DNS:
-   - Generates automatic DNS entries for services/ingress resources created in the cluster
+   - Generates automatic DNS entries in AWS Route 53 for services/ingress resources created in the cluster
    - Removes the hassle to create DNS entries for each service
    - Hosted zone name, frequency etc. are customizable.
 4. Prometheus Grafana